-Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy programs and apps, digital safety/security, coding/programming, components of computers and mobile devices. definitions and examples of input and output, communications and networks, information and data management. and information systems.
+Offered every fall and spring semester Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy

+Explores the world of computers in business and society.
+Included topics are: digital literacy, the Internet and its multiple uses, Al, computers and mobile devices, programs and apps, digital safety/security, coding/programming, components of computers and mobile devices, definitions and examples of input and output, communications and networks, information and data management, and information systems.
 Business applications emphasize spreadsheet/ database creation and manipulation.
 Word processing and email systems are also covered.